- What is an Amazon Sponsored Product?

 Optimize your product listing before you start a Sponsored Products campaign.
 Meaningful images and texts influence the customer.
 If your ad takes them to the product detail page, but they do not find it appealing, a Sponsored Products campaign is of no use to you as an advertiser.
 You should also calculate the required advertising budget in advance when setting the price.
 The higher your margin, the more you can spend on advertising per click.
 Also, make sure that your product has predominantly positive ratings.
 An average rating below four will deter potential buyers.
 Therefore, do not start an Amazon Sponsored Products ad for a product that does not have sufficient positive reviews.

-Set up Amazon Sponsored Products campaigns
+How to set up successfull Amazon Sponsored Products campaigns?

 Structure your campaigns